shwezhu/shwezhu.github.io/content/post/golang/basics/001-syntax.md

 Learn more: [There is no pass-by-reference in Go | Dave Cheney](https://dave.cheney.net/2017/04/29/there-is-no-pass-by-reference-in-go)

-## 3. assignment always makes a copy
+## 3. Assignment Always Makes a Copy

 > Similar to C++, a variable is just an adress location.
 But unlike C++, each variable defined in a Go program occupies a unique memory location.